Claus Nørgaard: 2019–2022

+2022–present

 In July 2022, Nørgaard was named as the head coach of Denmark U18 and he took up the role on 1 September 2022.
 He presided over six matches before moving to England to join Premier League club Brentford as assistant to head coach Thomas Frank on 5 December 2022.
 The appointment marked the third time he had worked as Frank's assistant.
+Together with first team coach Kevin O'Connor, his day-to-day role entailed focusing on the defence.
+He departed the club on 16 June 2025.

 Personal life

 Nørgaard grew up in Lind, Herning Municipality and has a bachelor's degree in sport.
 Taking inspiration from his father Benny, Nørgaard supplemented his part-time football coaching income by working as a teacher.
 He taught at Løsning School and as of January 2012, was teaching at Jelling Seminarium.
 As of April 2021, Nørgaard was living in Vejle.